This post may contain affiliate links. Read my full disclosure.

 Why Smudging is Good?

-Because of the shimmer and glitters, the dark-tone pencils do not produce a harsh look.
-On days when I prefer a soft and casual makeup look, I’ll reach out for Majolica Majorca Jeweling Pencils.
+Because of the presence of shimmer and glitters, the darker shades such as brown and black do not appear harsh on the eyes.
+On days when I prefer a soft and casual look, I find myself reaching out instinctively for Majolica Majorca Jeweling Pencils.

 Skip the Lighter Tones

 I recommend that you skip the lighter tones because it can literally vanish after the natural smudging process.
 That’s the reason I hardly use the Marble shade (#71).

 If you need to highlight the inner corners of your eyes, go for smudge-resistant ones such as Clio Gelpresso.
 It looks more natural too (without the glitter specks).

 Majolica Majorca Jeweling Pencil contains only 0.8g of product, about 30% less than my Bourjois eyeliner (1.2g).
 The product also comes in a soft and creamy texture and hence may run out faster than other eyeliners.

 You’ll love Majolica Majorca Jeweling Pencil if you are looking to achieve a natural big-eye look without the harsh lines and all.
 If you have the habit of touching your eyelids when there’s no reason to do so, then you’ll probably want to skip this and consider smudge-proof eyeliners instead.